 Procedure Reference Brief Summary EMS 365 Discharges Procedure Defines the procedure that must be adopted when managing intermittent discharges.
 Outlines the responsibilities of staff in relation to the procedure and outlines the procedure where an emergency discharge is foreseeable for both emergency and stormwater and potable water.
 Information on the auditing, training requirements, reporting forms and any associated documents.
 EMS 381 Operational Waste Procedures Specifies the procedure for managing wastes.
 The procedure addresses the definitions of different waste types and outlines a general procedure for managing waste.
 Identifies where further procedures should also be followed for specific waste types e.g., asbestos, WEEE and waste oils.
 Information on the auditing, training requirements, reporting forms and any associated documents.
 EMS 382 Hazardous Waste Procedures Specifies the procedure for moving hazardous waste between different sites.
 The procedure addresses identifying hazardous waste, storage of hazardous waste, consignment notes and record keeping.
 Information on the auditing, training requirements, reporting forms and any associated documents.
-EMS 461 Chemical Risk Assessment (Form) A template for a chemical risk assessment including the following: Site details Chemical details Chemical classification Risk activity Risks for health, fire/DSEAR2 and environment Handling, usage and storage requirements Management of spills Disposal and the safety data sheet.
-FEC 307 Reporting of Unauthorised Provides written descriptions of different waste types covering the following: Process giving rise to the waste Waste characteristics Handling advice Containment Disposal Name of waste Waste classification Producer and registered office details EWC Controlled Waste Regulations 2012 description Waste type Form Temperature SIC code Information on the auditing, training requirements, reporting forms and any associated documents.
-Outlines the responsibilities of staff in relations to the reporting these Access, Including Loss, Theft and Vandalism Outlines the responsibilities of staff in relations to the reporting these incidents, and the procedure to be followed.
+EMS 461 Chemical Risk Assessment (Form) A template for a chemical risk assessment including the following:Site detailsChemical details Chemical classification Risk activity Risks for health, fire/DSEAR and environment Handling, usage and storage requirements Management of spills Disposal and the safety data sheet EMS 480 Waste Descriptions Provides written descriptions of different waste types covering the following: Process giving rise to the waste Waste characteristics Handling advice Containment Disposal Name of waste Waste classification Producer and registered office details EWC Controlled Waste Regulations 2012 description Waste type Form Temperature SIC code Information on the auditing, training requirements, reporting forms and any associated documents.
+FEC 307 Reporting of Unauthorised Access, Including Loss, Theft and Vandalism Outlines the responsibilities of staff in relations to the reporting these incidents, and the procedure to be followed.
 Also includes Information on the auditing, training requirements and any associated documents.
 FEC 320 Process Related Incidents Specifies the procedures to follow in responding to process-related pollution incidents.
 Responsibilities of staff are outlined in the procedure, as well as contacting the FEC, FEC actions and reporting procedures.
 Information on the auditing, training requirements, reporting forms and any associated documents

-2 Dangerous Substances and Explosive Atmosphere Regulations
+&lt;sup>1 Dangerous Substances and Explosive Atmosphere Regulations